Devin Nunes Blocked From Twitter After He Fails Test To Prove He's Human

-Category: World Politics Hits: 3Because some jokes just write themselves.
+Category: World Politics Hits: 5Because some jokes just write themselves.
 Source: Business Insider Republican Rep. Devin Nunes was briefly locked out of his Twitter account on Tuesday evening after he failed to get past the company's anti-spam filters, the company said.
 "Our automated systems took enforcement action on the account in error and it has since been reversed.
 The enforcement action was taken as a result of the account's failure to complete an anti-spam challenge that we regularly deploy across the service," a Twitter spokesperson told Insider.
 Twitter, like other websites, uses reCAPTCHAs — puzzles that require users to click on certain images to prove they're humans.
 According to Twitter's statement, Nunes was unable to successfully complete a reCAPTCHA, prompting Twitter's systems to block access to his account.
 It is unclear whether it was Nunes or a staffer for Nunes was responsible for the reCAPTCHA fail.
 A spokesperson for Nunes did not immediately respond to a request for comment.
 Which resulted in this.
 Devin Nunes Twitter account was just suspended pic.twitter.com/81KGCjsGlg — Sam Mintz (@samjmintz) February 10, 2021

 Read more https://crooksandliars.com/2021/02/devin-nunes-blocked-twitter-after-he-fails